BONJOUR ET BIENVENUE À TOUS!

 Y5 and Y6: remember you have a Duolingo account and can use this for practising Italian as well as French.
 If you have forgotten how to log in send Mme Taylor a Dojo message.

-ST THOMAS’ ERASMUS+ PROJECT:
+ST THOMAS’ ERASMUS+ PROJECT

 PHOTOS FROM EARLIER TRAINING COURSES – can you recognise all the teachers who have been to Carcassonne?

-EUROPEAN DAY OF LANGUAGES SEPTEMBER 2018
+EUROPEAN DAY OF LANGUAGES SEPTEMBER 2019

-More links for learning about other languages:
+Here are some links for learning about other languages:

 EDL-animal-cards-all – more animal sounds!